Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

+As EV penetration increases, a pronounced evening charging peak emerges (approximately 18--22\,h) that is only weakly developed in the 2025 baseline.
+This peak structurally reshapes the daily load profile rather than merely scaling it.
+As it develops, peak demand shifts into the evening and decouples from the midday PV generation.
+In the 2025 baseline, peak demand still falls around midday.
+Summer and winter profiles differ in component magnitude (reduced PV in winter, lower heat pump demand in summer), driven by seasonal solar irradiance and heating demand, respectively.

-To analyze the intraday pattern, congestion periods were aggregated on an hourly basis and separated into load-side and generation-side events (\autoref{fig:Intrataeglich}).
+Building on this decomposition, congestion periods were aggregated on an hourly basis and separated into load-side and generation-side events (\autoref{fig:Intrataeglich}).
 A congestion period is classified as generation-dominated when PV generation exceeds total demand at the transformer level.
 Load-side congestion is plotted upward and generation-side congestion downward.

 The results reveal that the intraday structure of congestion depends on both the equipment level and the type of congestion.
 In urban grids, all congestion is exclusively load-driven.
-Under \emph{poor} equipment, load-side congestion is already concentrated in the late afternoon and evening hours from the 2025 baseline onward, with peaks between 18:00 and 22:00.
+Under \emph{poor} equipment in the urban network, load-side congestion concentrates in the late afternoon and evening hours, with peaks between 18:00 and 22:00.
 This pattern is consistent with simultaneous load peaks from household consumption and, in particular, \acp{EV}.
-As \ac{DER} penetration increases, the congestion window broadens substantially: by 2040 and 2045, congestion begins already around 10:00--12:00, and the peak approaches 100\,\% of time steps during evening hours.
-Under \emph{medium} equipment, a similar but attenuated intraday structure emerges from 2035 onward.
+As \ac{DER} penetration increases, the urban congestion window broadens substantially: the evening peak grows from about 25\,\% of time steps in 2025 through 68\,\% in 2030 to 100\,\% from 2035 onward, while its onset shifts from the early evening toward the late morning, until congestion spans almost the entire day by 2045.
+Under \emph{medium} equipment, a similar but attenuated intraday structure emerges from 2035 onward, predominantly in the urban network (peak congestion share approximately 10\,\%, 41\,\%, and 54\,\% in 2035, 2040, and 2045).
 Under \emph{good} equipment, no intraday congestion structure is observable.